 The New York City (NYC) Fair Chance Act (FCA) became effective on Oct.
 27, 2015, and prohibits most employers operating within the City from making any inquiries into an applicant's criminal history until after a conditional offer of employment is made.
-This white paper has been republished to reflect any updates from the 2021 Fair Chance Act amendments.
-Additionally, this white paper includes information from the updated NYC CHR guidance.
+This white paper has been republished on May 3rd, 2021 to reflect any updates from the 2021 Fair Chance Act amendments.

 The FCA applies to employers with four or more employees, and only when the position is in New York City.
 For small businesses, the owner her/himself counts.
 The four employees need not work in the same location, as long as one of them works in New York City.
-It generally does not apply to New York City residents applying for jobs outside the City, even if the company's headquarters and HR team are based in New York City. criminal inquiries and background checks until after a conditional offer, including requiring employers to conduct an Article 23-A analysis before a criminal record can be used to take an adverse employment action, and additional notice requirements that go beyond the federal Fair Credit Reporting Act (FCRA).
+It generally does not apply to New York City residents applying for jobs outside the City, even if the company's headquarters and HR team are based in New York City.

+The FCA includes additional requirements beyond delaying criminal inquiries and background checks until after a conditional offer, including requiring employers to conduct an Article 23-A analysis before a criminal record can be used to take an adverse employment action, and additional notice requirements that go beyond the federal Fair Credit Reporting Act (FCRA).
 As discussed below, the 2021 amendments now implements factors to analyze.
-The FCA includes some narrow exceptions, including when hiring for positions where a criminal background check is legally required or when employment is barred based on criminal history, as well as when a criminal background check is required by the rules of a Self-Regulatory Organization (SRO).
+The FCA includes some narrow exceptions, including when hiring